microsounds/atelier/readme.md

 Outside of `git` worktrees, the path component will be mangled by [`path-shorthand`](.local/lib/path-shorthand) and be truncated to the last `$PATH_WIDTH` characters _(default is 50)_ for improved usability.

 ## Termux for Android
-Single-user shell environment should work as expected on Termux without root access or changes to `$PREFIX/etc` with several caveats described below:
+Single-user shell environment should work as expected on Termux without root access or changes to `$PREFIX/etc` with several caveats described below.

-Post-install scripts make these adjustments statically for existing scripts.
+Post-install scripts make the following adjustments statically for existing scripts.

 ### Standard file descriptors
 Shell scripts on Android systems without root access have no access to standard file descriptors `/dev/std{in,out,err}`, use `/proc/self/fd/{0,1,2}` instead.

-### Shell escapes in `sh`
+### `ESC` sequences
-`\e` to insert shell escape literals works in some circumstances but not all, use `\33` when in doubt.
+`<backslash>e` to insert escape literals in scripts works for some OSC codes, but not all, use octal `<backslash>33` when in doubt.

 ### `$PREFIX`
 Previously, `termux-chroot` was used to ensure a FHS-compliant environment, but it introduces unacceptable performance drawbacks in my tests.